rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 active scene.
 But I don't have any ideas for a better way to express that.
 If you do, please let me know.

-When we run the game now it shows a blank purple screen.
+When we run the game now, it shows a blank purple screen.
 If we shoot twice we enter the gameplay scene and the game starts as before.
 Perfect!

 We do not yet take players into account and we can still not have multiple players.
-What we do have is a skeleton with a few more pieces where this new functionality will fit.
+What we do have is a skeleton with a few more places where this new functionality can be added.

 The game works fine now (if we know that we have to shoot twice to get passed the start scene), but a test fails.
 It is the test for the balloon shooter.